Lego Ninjago: Other media and merchandise

 In 2015, the Lego Ninjago characters appeared in several videos on the Lego YouTube channel that recreate American Ninja Warrior in Lego form.
 The Ninjago characters are depicted taking part in several obstacles from the course, including the Warped Wall, Salmon Ladder and Spider Climb.

 In 2019, The Lego Group partnered with Nickelodeon to become the global sponsor of the Kid's Choice Awards.
 The campaign featured stop-motion animated content that included the characters from the Ninjago TV series, which was released across television, digital and social media on 7 March 2019.
 The story involved Lord Garmadon plotting a mission to steal a slime cannon, resulting in the Lego Ninjago characters having to defeat him.

 In May 2021, the Ninjago characters Jay and Nya appeared in Ninja Vlogs, 3D animated vlog-style videos, which were produced using motion capture and real-time rendering.
 The new content format allowed viewers to provide an input to the story and aimed to move beyond broadcasting to children to engaging them in conversation.

 The Ninjago brand has also produced clothing and accessories for children and young adults, including collaborations with Adidas and Hype in 2021.

 In 2022, the Lego Ninjago brand also produced a plush toy collection.

 In December 2022, a Lego Ninjago Master Class web short was released on YouTube.
 It features Tommy Andreasen, Nikolaj Severin, Tommy Kalmar and Ina Sta.
 Maria teaching about drawing Ninjago minifigures.

+In May 2023, a Lego Ninjago Dragons Rising We Rise an official music video was released on YouTube.